 A 2019 Deloitte survey of Millennial professionals and their younger Generation Z colleagues, shows these groups place more value on being able to work from flexible locations and during flexible times.
 Evolving your firm in a way that also enables it to be more attractive to highly skilled staff is important to the future of your practice.

-With more professionals expected to continue working from home even after the coronavirus situation ebbs, it’s imperative that firms have technology that lets their workforce access their full accounting and client management systems from wherever they may be.
+With more professionals expected to continue working from home even after the coronavirus situation ebbs, and while the cloud accounting software market may seem intimidating, it’s imperative that firms have technology that lets their workforce access their full accounting and client management systems from wherever they may be.